 In this paper, we have used quantum teleportation to speed up the task of permuting qubits on graphs.
 We have shown examples of specific types of permutations that can be sped up by teleportation.
-Further, we have shown an example of a graph that exhibits a worst-case teleportation routing speedup of log N. Our main technical result (Theorem 6.4) is a general upper bound of $O(\sqrt{N \log N})$ on the worst-case routing speedup.
+Further, we have shown an example of a graph that exhibits a worst-case teleportation routing speedup of log N. Our main technical result (Theorem 5) is a general upper bound of $O(\sqrt{N \log N})$ on the worst-case routing speedup.
+We also show that many practical architectures cannot implement arbitrary interactions with low overhead, even with fast LOCC (unlike previous study, which only considered unitary evolution).
+Such a negative result provides useful constraints for the design of quantum devices, suggesting that designing new architectures may prove fruitful.